Roche Miette

 Roche Miette (/rɒʃ maɪˈɛt/) is a 2316 m mountain at the northwestern tip of the Miette Range in Jasper National Park, in the Canadian Rockies of Alberta, Canada.
-The peak is a prominent landmark in the Athabasca Valley that is situated approximately thirty kilometres north-northeast of the municipality of Jasper, and four kilometres northeast of the Jasper House National Historic Site.
+The peak is a prominent landmark in the Athabasca Valley that is situated approximately 30 km north-northeast of the municipality of Jasper, and 4 km northeast of the Jasper House National Historic Site.
 It is visible from Highway 16 and the Canadian.
-Its nearest higher peak is Capitol Mountain, 5.0 km to the southeast.
+Its nearest higher peak is Capitol Mountain, 5 km to the southeast.
 Roche Miette translates from French as Crumb Rock.

 History

 According to James Hector and folklore, Bonhomme Miette, a French Canadian voyageur and gifted fiddler, made the first ascent by climbing it from its south side.
 (The Fiddle River and Fiddle Range are located immediately northeast of Roche Miette and Miette Range.)

 In 1907 Arthur P. Coleman wrote of it: "The most impressive bit of architecture along the Athabasca, pushing its bold front out into the valley like a commanding fort with unscalable walls three thousand feet high, and a flat top somewhat parapeted and loop-holed."

 The mountain's name was officially adopted in 1956 by the Geographical Names Board of Canada.